juzhyo/Agak/README.md

 - [Roadmap](#roadmap)

 # Introduction
-> Nothing is more inaccurate yet precise than agaration.

-Agaration is an in-house program written to add spatial photocurrent mapping capability to our optical setup.
+This is an in-house program written to add spatial photocurrent mapping capability to our optical setup.
 The measurement involves controlling a laser's position on a device through a galvo mirror system, and reading its current/voltage output.
 In time, it is hoped that it can perform temperature-, wavelength-, and bias-dependent mappings as well.
 A GUI